Stay Ahead of the Game: Ways to Identify a Tree in Need of Felling

-Tree removal can be a complicated and potentially hazardous task.
-If a tree is dead or diseased or is in danger from falling down, then it could have to be removed in order to prevent damage to property and ensure safety.
-But how do you tell whether a tree should be removed?
-This article will guide you through the warning signs to be looking at and guide you determine when it’s time to call the experts.
+Tree removal is a complex and possibly dangerous job.
+If a tree is dying or diseased or is at risk to fall, the tree may have to be removed in order to avoid damage to the property and to guarantee safety.
+But how do you tell whether a tree should be cut down?
+This article will walk you through the signs to look out at and guide you determine when it’s time to call in experts.

 Dead or dying trees

-One of the evident signs that a plant should be removed is if it’s dying or dead.
-Dead trees do not have leaves and can appear dead.
-If a tree doesn’t have leaves or signs of new growth, it’s likely dead.
-Additionally, the bark of a dead tree may be dry, cracked, or peeling.
+One of the evident signs that a tree must be taken down is if it is dead or dying.
+Dead trees are without leaves and could have a lifeless appearance.
+If a tree has no leaves or signs of growth, it is likely dead.
+Additionally, the bark of a dead tree may be dry, cracked or peeling.

 Trees that are diseased

-Trees with diseases could pose a danger to other plants and trees in the area.
-The most common signs of disease for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the root of the tree.
-If you suspect that your tree may be diseased, it’s important to get it checked by a certified arborist.
+Diseased trees could pose a danger to the other plants and trees in the area.
+Common signs of disease in trees include yellowing leaves, wilted branches, and mushroom growth at the base and the top.
+If you suspect that your tree is suffering from disease, it’s important to have it inspected by a professional arborist.

 Leaning Trees